nethacker/usagewatch/README.md

 ## Notes

 Disk Used is a sum of all partitions calculated in Gigabytes

+Disk Used Percentage is a total percentage of all disk partitions used

 CPU Used is a percentage of current CPU being used